How to Increase Website Traffic

 How much website traffic should you get?

-Realistically, you want to get the most website traffic you can that’s engaged and interested in your offer.
+Realistically, you want to get the most website traffic possible that's engaged and interested in your offer.
 Your percentages will differ based on industry and your ideal client.
 In the beginning, you will have very little traffic to your website because it’s brand new; no one knows it’s there; you haven’t done SEO yet and worked with Google to help them understand what it’s about.
 In time, traffic should grow.
 Most experts say growth between 10 and 20% each month is good.
 If you’re getting 100 visits monthly, you should aim for 110 to 120 next month as a goal.
 But remember, you’re going to have to do something to get that new traffic to your site.
 More on that in a minute.

 How do you know if you’re getting enough traffic?
 Enough traffic is truly subjective.
-You have enough traffic when your business generates the sales you want to make or you’re booking enough consults to keep your client roster full.
+You have enough traffic when your business generates the sales you want to make, or you’re booking enough consults to keep your client roster full.
 Most small businesses are always looking to increase website traffic and never truly determine that they have “enough.”

 How much website traffic should you try to get?